-The first Okaihau School started in 1873 in an old log hut.
-However the dampness was bad for the children’s health so the School shifted to the house of a local man, Mr Harrison.
-In 1874 the first proper school building was opened and there were just 21 children on the roll.
+The first school in Okaihau was established in 1873 in an old log hut.
+However the dampness in the hut was bad for the children’s’ health so the school shifted to the house of the teacher – Mr Joseph Harrison.
+In 1874 the first proper school building was opened and there were 21 children on the roll.

 In those days, meat and butter came from Australia, the butter surviving the journey a lot better than the meat!
 Of course back then there was no road to Kaikohe or even further north to Mangamuka.

 Gum diggers arrived in the area in 1890 and school children could find them around the shores of Lake Omapere and, if they were lucky, they might get a piece of gum in the shape of a ball or a heart from the gum diggers.
 Children, as they grew up, could make money crosscutting in the kauri bush to get kauri gum.

 Okaihau got really busy in the 1910s and 1920s when the town was the headquarters for the Public Works Department who were tasked with building the railway line north.
 Schools sprang up in different places around Okaihau.
 There were two “Public Works” schools – Okaihau East School and Upper Waihou School.
 The original register is still held at our school.
 Teachers used fountain pens.
 We also have an original ink blotter advertising “Shell Oil”.
 Students walked to school or came on horses.